polatengin/utah/README.md

 - `fs.readFile(filepath)` - Read the contents of a file into a string
 - `fs.writeFile(filepath, content)` - Write content to a file (overwrites existing content)
+- `fs.copyFile(sourcePath, targetPath)` - Copy a file from source to target path, creates directories if needed, returns boolean
 - `fs.exists(filepath)` - Check if a file or directory exists, returns boolean

 #### Path Manipulation Functions